matthew-william-lock/outreach-dashboard/README.md

 # Outreach Dashboard

 This repository serves as a placeholder for my work undertaken with a market and outreach company to develop a dashboard for client-facing use.
 During the project, I acted as the lead developer and co-project owner.
 The dashboard was developed from the ground up with the backend implemented using the Django framework.
 The front-end  was developed using HTML,CSS, Javascript and several Javascript libraries.
-Deployment tool used include Gunicorn and Nginx.
+Deployment tools used include Gunicorn and Nginx.

 Functionalty of the dashboard include (but where not limited to):
 - Tracking of statstics related to outreach campaigns